Funchal Travel Guide

 Funchal is the capital and largest city on the island of Madeira, off the coast of Portugal.
 Home to just over 100,000 people, the city was founded in 1424 and quickly became an important port of call for European ships.

-Funchal also has some lovely old buildings and cultural sites, including the 15th-century Santa Clara Convent, the São Lourenço Palace, the Colegio Church, and Sé Cathedral; however, even aimlessly wandering through the 'Old' city centre is a pleasant way to spend a day, with the port and promenade, and numerous shops, cafés and restaurants lining the winding streets.
+Funchal is home to lovely old buildings and cultural sites, including the 15th-century Santa Clara Convent, the São Lourenço Palace, the Colegio Church, and Sé Cathedral.
+However, even aimlessly wandering through the 'Old' city centre is a pleasant way to spend a day, with the port and promenade, and numerous shops, cafés and restaurants lining the winding streets.

-To burn off those calories, there are plenty of active pursuits to enjoy in Funchal as well, including golf, swimming, paragliding, boat trips, and the unforgettable Levada Walks.
+The city is known for its excellent cuisine and local Madeira wine, and foodies will have no trouble finding treats like fresh seafood and baked goods to satisfy their appetites.
+To burn off those calories, there are plenty of active pursuits to enjoy in Funchal including golf, swimming, paragliding, boat trips, and the unforgettable Levada Walks.

 Become our Funchal Travel Expert